rudrakanwar2004/Research_Paper_Demo/README.md

 To use this schema:

-1. Import `research_repository.sql` into your MySQL server.
+1. Import `research_workflow.sql` into your MySQL server.
 2. Run the queries/procedures directly via MySQL CLI or any client (e.g., MySQL Workbench).
 3. Extend or integrate as needed.

 ---

-> Built with 💡 to simplify research paper workflow management using just SQL.